The Violet Files

 The Violet Files / Lessons / the guide to glow

-There is an inordinate amount of beauty products out there in the world all devoted, broadly, to creating glowing, radiant skin.
-The kind of complexion that smacks of health, happiness, and outdoor leisure pursuits.
+Glowing, radiant skin—the kind of complexion that smacks of health, happiness, and outdoor leisure pursuits—is a perennial lodestar.
 We all want this skin.
-What we do not want is to have to wade through a shimmer-drenched mountain of products in order to find the very, very best items by which to achieve said incandescence.
-Fortunately, you have us for that.
-Here at VIOLET GREY, we try everything so you don't have to--including the most refined glow-givers, which you will find below.
-As for the remaining question--what to use when, and where, and how?--we asked our esteemed brand-founders and all-star Committee members to break it all down.
+What we don’t want is to have to wade through a shimmer-drenched mountain of products in order to find the very, very best items that can usher in said incandescence.
+Fortunately, we at VIOLET GREY try everything so you don’t have to—including the most refined glow-givers, which you will find below.
+As for how exactly to use them—which formulas, where, and how?—we have asked our all-star Committee members and esteemed founders to break it all down.

 LIQUID